Frequently Asked Questions (FAQs)

 *Travel insurance often reimburses you in case of an unexpected change of plans and/or you are not able to go on the tour after all.
 This may be because of a last minute cancellation, sudden injury, sickness, etc.

-*International health insurance helps to cover your medical expenses while abroad.
+*International health insurance helps to cover your medical expenses while abroad (international tours only).
 Before doing the research and purchasing a plan, however, check with your current health insurance plan to see if you are covered outside the United States (you may be able to save some money this way).
 If you are sick or injured in any way during the tour, most medical facilities and hospitals abroad will require full payment to be made before you leave.
 If you have an international health insurance plan that covers you in the country we are in, it will make your experience much more pleasant!

 Our tours are generally in locations where shots or vaccinations are not required.
 However, it is recommended that you consult with your doctor or physician to be on the safe side.